-Shrink/swell potential:
+Shrink/Swell potential:

 The capacity of soil material to change volume with changes in moisture content, frequently measured by a laboratory assessment of the soil's linear shrinkage.
 It relates to the soil's content of montmorillonite type clays.
 High shrink swell potential in soils, such as cracking clays, can give rise to problems in earth foundations and soil conservation structures.
-Categories used are:

-Shrink/swell potent. (%) Linear shrinkage
+Shrink-Swell potential (%) Linear Shrinkage

-0 - 6 Very low
+0-6 Very low

-7 - 12 Low

-13 - 17 Medium
+7 - 12 13 - 17 Low Medium

-18 - 22 High
+18-22 High

 22 Very high